Palanati Brahmanaidu (film)

 Palanati Brahmanaidu is a 2003 Indian Telugu-language action drama film produced by Medikonda Murali Krishna on Venkata Ramana Productions banner and directed by B. Gopal.
-The film stars Nandamuri Balakrishna in the main lead role alongside Aarthi Agarwal and Sonali Bendre.
+The film stars Nandamuri Balakrishna, Aarthi Agarwal and Sonali Bendre in the lead roles.
 The music composed by Mani Sharma.

 Plot

 Bhavani Prasad is a local leader in the village of Karempudi who works for the good of the people.
 The people respect him, adore him, and are even willing to give up their life for him.
 On the occasion of his sister's marriage, he meets Sruthi, a friend of his sister, who has been engaged to an American-born Indian Prudhvi.
 They both part ways as he asks her to undergo a virginity test before marriage.
 In the due course of events, she falls in love with Bhavani Prasad.
 Both families agree to their marriage.
 On this occasion, Sivanageshwari enters and shoots Bhavani Prasad.

 Flashback unveils in the second half.
 One of the persons who works under Bhavani Prasad gets bashed up by goons of the rival faction – Nagayalanka Narasinga Naidu for no reason of his.
 They presume that he wrote love letters to his daughter Siva Nageswari and trash the pulp out of him.
 Due to this, Jatin becomes a cripple for life.
 Bhavani Prasad vows to get Nageswari married to Jatin, but the story takes a U-turn from then.
 Another of Bhavani's rivals – Chandramouleshwar Rao joins hands with Narasinga Naidu and plans to damage Bhavani's image and withhold Siva Nageswari's marriage.
 It is also revealed that Mukesh Rushi's son fell in love with Bhavani's sister who rejected his love and married someone else.
 To avenge these defaming incidents both these villains unite.